 The Canterbury Museum

-Research facilities and research material availability at the Canterbury Museum has been restricted since the February 2011 earthquakes.
-Parts of the Museum itself also facing periodic closures for building assessment and repairs.
-For more information and to check for closures contact Canterbury Museum.
+Research facilities and research material availability at the Canterbury Museum have been restricted since the February 2011 earthquakes.
+For more information contact Canterbury Museum.
+Although parts of the Museum itself were closed for building assessment and repairs in 2012-2013, it fully reopened on 25 April 2013.

 Designed by Benjamin Mountfort and opened in 1870, the original Museum was a single room 21.3 metres long by 10.6 metres across, containing a gallery supported by kauri columns.
 The exterior was of grey basalt from the Halswell Quarry, with a stone port to the east.